s0ck37/chained/README.md

 # CHAINED
 Proxy chain trough a simple proxy server
 Chain multiple proxies with the simplicity of only having to use one proxy.
+Only SOCKS5 proxies supported!

 ## How to run
 ```bash